-Bridging these gaps might require smaller process changes, like remembering to write things down for absent team members, or more complex behavioral changes to help other team members feel more included.
-However, as we look towards the future of work, these are challenges that organizations will need to solve if they expect to navigate the transition to hybrid or remote-first cultures successfully.
+Bridging these gaps might require smaller process changes, like remembering to write things down for absent team members, or more complex behavioural changes to help other team members feel more included.
+However, as we look towards the future of work, these are challenges that organisations will need to solve if they expect to navigate the transition to hybrid or remote-first cultures successfully.

 In this piece, we take a look at the way communication will change if hybrid and remote-first workplaces start and offer suggestions to help mitigate these changes:

 - Communication will be more asynchronous by default